openeuler-mirror/docs/docs/en/docs/Container/managing-the-lifecycle-of-a-secure-container.md

     1. Create a service container and add it to the pod.
-Run the following commands to create a service container using the Docker engine and iSulad:
+Run the following commands to create a service container using the Docker engine or iSulad:

         ```
         docker run -tid --runtime kata-runtime --network none --annotation io.kubernetes.docker.type=container --annotation io.kubernetes.sandbox.id=<sandbox-id> busybox <command>